djebrilelfeddi/PassVault/README.md

 ---

-PassVault is a Java 11 password vault delivered as a standalone JavaFX desktop application.
 The code base favors transparent cryptographic flows, explicit persistence boundaries, and a clear separation between the staging logic (controllers) and the encryption primitives that protect each credential at rest.

 ## Key Characteristics